-So, here are my top 5 suggestions for you well-endowed ladies out there searching for a bra that works perfectly for your lifestyle and/or workouts:
+So, here are my top 5 suggestions of the best lululemon bras for big boobs for all you well-endowed ladies out there searching for a bra that works perfectly for your lifestyle and/or workouts:

-Minimal seams, hardware and layers make for a naked-in-a-good-way sensation with even support and a natural shape.
+Minimal seams, hardware and buttery-soft fabric make for a naked-in-a-good-way sensation with even support and a natural shape.
 Over time, the sweat-wicking fabric molds to your body for a personalized fit.
-There’s a stitch-free hook-and-eye closure in the back that lies flat & the v-neck in front prevents it from playing hide-and-seek underneath your shirt.
+There’s a stitch-free hook-and-eye closure in the back that lies flat & the lower neckline prevents it from playing hide-and-seek underneath your shirt.

 If you’re a yogi or like barre/pilates classes, this is the bra for you.
 The strappy, open-back design provides an easy, distraction-free range of motion.
 It’s made with cool-to-the-touch Luxtreme, one of lulemon’s most moisture-wicking and fastest drying fabrics.
 Worried about headlights during class?
 There are removal cups for additional coverage!